pct960/pct960.github.io/index.md

 ## Interests

 Currently, I work on transaction durability in databases with Prof Salem.
-In my earlier role, I used to work on backend systems, databases and cloud automation.
+In my earlier role, I used to work on backend systems, databases, security and cloud automation.

 Apart from professional/academic interests, I really enjoy intriguing short stories and western classical music (Beethoven, Bach, Mozart, Vivaldi and the like).
 I also play badminton and table tennis.
-I used to be a decent chess player, but not anymore :)

 <!--- My research interests are in understanding how to build large systems with ease.
 Currently I am working on building a large-scale privacy preserving data exchange and analytics platform with folks from UIDAI and Microsoft Research.
 -->